-Sierra Wharf and all Inner Apra Harbor locations were dismissed for security/force protection reasons.
-In order to access Sierra Wharf and other Inner Apra Harbor locations, a narrow channel must be navigated with the same conflicts with regard to berthing and vessel passage as noted above for the Bravo and Lima wharves.
-Sierra Wharf is identified as number (9) on Figure 2.3-2.
+In order to access Sierra Wharf and other Inner Apra Harbor locations, a narrow channel must be navigated.
+The narrow channel entrance to Inner Apra Harbor is 945 ft (288 m) across.
+Sierra Wharf is identified as number (9) on Figure 2.3-1.
 These locations were dismissed as discussed below.